britannio/in_app_review/in_app_review/README.md

 }
 ```
 ### Do
-- Use this after a user has experienced your app for long enough to provide useful feedback.
-E.g. after the completion of a game level or after a few days.
+- Use this after a user has experienced your app for long enough to provide useful feedback, e.g., after the completion of a game level or after a few days.
 - Use this sparingly otherwise no pop up will appear.

 ### Avoid